testem/testem/README.md

 Running Tests in Node and Custom Process Launchers
 --------------------------------------------------

-To run tests in Node you need to create a custom launcher which launchs a process which will run your tests: this is nice because it means you can use any test framework - or lack thereof.
+To run tests in Node you need to create a custom launcher which launches a process which will run your tests: this is nice because it means you can use any test framework - or lack thereof.
 For example, to make a launcher that runs mocha tests, you would write the following in the config file `testem.json`

 ```json
 "launchers": {